 Contact Maryland National Park and Planning Commission at 301-495-4610 for written approval or relocate the fence outside the easement.

 Yes, you need signed letter of approval from your neighbor and the fence permit application.
 Fences located inside of your property line do not require permission from a neighbor.

 If the height of the wall is over 30” in height from grade on the low side of the wall, then a permit is required.
-Click here for information.

 If your property is within the incorporated city limits of Gaithersburg or Rockville, then you will get your building permits, plan reviews, and inspections from that city government, not from Montgomery County.
 Check this listing of Municipalities.
 Visit this website to see if your property is located in the City of Rockville or call City of Rockville, Zoning Information at 240-314-8220.
 Call the Gaithersburg Planning and Code Administration at 301-258-6330, to see if your property is located in the City of Gaithersburg.